Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "What did I just say about that?"
 Francis glared at Ricard who grinned back at him.

-"Then what do you want to do?
+"Then what do you want to do about it?

 --